 After a miscarriage or termination, it can take several weeks for the pregnancy hormone hCG to disappear from the body.
 If you take a pregnancy test during this time, it’s impossible to know if a ‘Pregnant’ (positive) result is caused by a new pregnancy or by hCG from your previous pregnancy.
 In this case, we would recommend that you contact your doctor.

-- 99% accurate at detecting typical pregnancy hormone levels.
-Note that levels may vary.
+- >99% accurate at detecting typical pregnancy hormone levels.
+Note that hormone levels vary.
 See insert.

 - Pregnyl® is a registered trademark of Organon USA Inc. Profasi® is a registered trademark of Ares Trading S.A.